Dr Rille Raaper

 Dr Rille Raaper (BA, PgCAP, MA, Ph.D)

-I am an Assistant Professor in the School of Education where my research interests lie in the sociology of higher education.
-I am particularly interested in neoliberalisation of university policies and practices, power relations in academia, student identity as consumers, and student politics in higher education.
+I am an Associate Professor in the School of Education where my research interests lie in the sociology of higher education.
+I am particularly interested in student identity and political agency, and my research explores and critiques the consumerist construction of students, for example, how students enact and/or resist consumer discourses in higher education.
 I often explore these themes by drawing on critical theory and critical discourse analysis.
-My most recent research project traces consumerist positioning of students in England and the ways in which it informs student politics.
+My British Academy project traced the consumerist positioning of students in English higher education policy and the ways in which it informs student politics.
 I have published a number of related articles (see the most recent one here) and blog posts to share some of the key findings.
+The examples of my current research activities include a) a pilot project on student academic and wellbeing support networks during the Covid-19 crisis, please read more here, and b) an exploration of disabled students' political identity and engagement in ableist higher education contexts.

-I am currently also a co-I on the Erasmus+ project 'Development, assessment and validation of social competences in higher education').
-The project is led by the Warsaw School of Economics, and the overall aim is to explore the extent to which universities across partner countries help to prepare students for active citizenship.
+I have also recently been a co-I on the Erasmus+ project 'Development, assessment and validation of social competences in higher education').
+The project was led by the Warsaw School of Economics, and it explored the extent to which universities across partner countries helped to prepare students for active citizenship.

 I supervise a number of PGR students in my expertise areas; I currently also support two Laidlaw Scholars at Durham University whose research projects relate to student politics and free speech in higher education.